dbeast-co/dbeast-monitor/README.md

 used for the analytics is delivered by Beats and Logstash and stored in Elasticsearch.
 You can use your production Elasticsearch cluster as the data storage, but we strongly recommend using a dedicated monitoring cluster.

+## Playground

+You can try DBeast Monitor today in our [playground](https://play.dbeast.co/a/dbeast-dbeastmonitor-app)
 ## Documentation

 The project documentation is available on our [wiki](https://github.com/dbeast-co/dbeast-monitor/wiki).